prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart/checkpoints.md

-# "Groceries" Project Checkpoints
+# "Groceries" Project - Checkpoints

-## Checkpoint 1 - User Inputs
+## Checkpoint 1: Capturing User Inputs

 The user input part of this project is probably the hardest part.
 This is because it represents something we "know we don't know" how to do.
 We should try to research and implement this part of the project as soon as possible to relieve our stress and to demonstrate to ourselves it can be done.
 If you'd rather do the easy parts first, skip this first checkpoint and come back to it after you finish the others.